The Pantry Needs These Simple Items

 Rice:

 White rice has a longer shelf life than brown rice so I store very little brown rice.
-I can use rice to stretch so many frugal meals, love it!
-It’s fairly inexpensive, even in smaller bags.
+I can use rice to stretch so many frugal meals, and love it!
+Rice is fairly inexpensive, even in smaller bags.
 I like to buy white rice in #10 cans, the shelf life is 30 years (unopened) because it is commercially packed compared to the bagged rice from supermarkets.

 I prefer not to use mylar bags.
-I only want to buy food storage once with zero-waste.
+I only want to buy storage items once with zero waste.
 Brown rice lasts about 6 months from the grocery store because it has a higher fat content than white rice.
 You can store brown rice in the refrigerator for 2-3 months longer if kept in an airtight container.

 Soups:

 Some people make their own creamed soup from scratch.
 I buy Campbell’s cream of chicken by the case.
-We like most all “creamed” soups.
-I made a turkey pot pie this week and used creamed potato soup as one of the ingredients.
+We like almost all “creamed” soups.
+We made a turkey pot pie this week and used creamed potato soup as one of the ingredients.
 It was delicious!

-I can make just about any casserole or soup with creamed soups.
-Please watch for the case lot sales in the fall for soups, canned fruit, and canned veggies.
+I can make just about any casserole, stew, or soup with creamed soups.
+Please watch for the case lot sales in the fall for soups, canned fruit, canned meat like beef and chicken, and canned veggies.
 Buy by the case and save tons.
-Be sure and check the expiration dates.
+Be sure and check the expiration dates and rotate as needed.

 White Bread Flour: